bocoup/html5-building-blocks/Browser-programming-interfaces.md

 Load data into the page without reloading the page: [[XMLHttpRequest Interface]], [[XHR2 Interface]], [[Web Sockets Interface]], [[Event Source Interface]]

 ##[[Cross Document communication]]
-Send messages between multiple contexts (between a page and it's iframes, to popups and other children windows, to external threads): [[Post Message Interface]], [[Web Wrkers Interface]]
+Send messages between multiple contexts (between a page and it's iframes, to popups and other children windows, to external threads): [[Post Message Interface]], [[Web Workers Interface]]

 ##[[New Stuff Comming]]
 These unimplemented interfaces are not yet standardized, but are really cool: [[Real time communication]], [[Frame refresh rate]], [[Tab visibility]], [[Fullscreen]]